NEWS Vicki Bendure

 FOR IMMEDIATE RELEASE Bendure Communications, Inc. 202-374-9259

-National Harbor’s Restaurant Week Takes Place January 26 to February 1
+National Harbor’s Restaurant Week, February 1 through 8

-NATIONAL HARBOR, Md., Dec.
-20, 2018— National Harbor’s Annual Restaurant Week will take place February 1- 8 with 18 participating restaurants.
+NATIONAL HARBOR, Md., Jan.
+20, 2020— National Harbor’s annual Restaurant Week will take place February 1- 8 with 18 participating restaurants.
 Dinner menus available for $38, lunch menus for $20.
 The elevated Restaurant Week includes entertainment options as well.
-The Capital Wheel, National Harbor’s iconic 180-foot climate-controlled observation wheel will be offering 20% off with your Restaurant Week receipt (maximum six tickets).
-Bobby McKey’s Dueling Piano Bar (located at 172 Fleet St., National Harbor, Md.) will offer free cover with a Restaurant Week receipt (Offer valid only during restaurant week.)
+The Capital Wheel, National Harbor’s iconic 180-foot observation wheel will offer a $10 ticket plus tax when mentioning Restaurant Week at the ticket booth.
+Bobby McKey’s Dueling Piano Bar will offer free cover with a Restaurant Week receipt (Offer valid only during restaurant week.)
 Topgolf National Harbor will also offer a $10 off coupon at select National Harbor Restaurant Week participants.

 # # #

 About National Harbor